 Audio Rack Signal Path:

 Step 3 was bringing the stations to life.

 For video, the signal would be routed from the decks through the analog and digital components and into the Mac.
 I knew I could utilize a daisy chain to link the machines, a technique commonly used to connect the waveform and vectorscope to the TBC.
 At first some of the machines were malfunctioning and I started to realize I’d need some adaptors and longer cables.
 Through a process of building the steel rack, installing the shelves (that are very heavy and a pain to put together), loading the equipment, connecting the equipment, troubleshooting the connections, connecting the rack to the computer, troubleshooting the software, testing the station, finding a flaw and reconfiguring the path, and testing the station again - I finally had the video rack up and running.
 I drew out the signal path, made a workflow, and in a few months built a second rack following the same model.
 Now we have two video digitization stations, doubling our output and cutting the amount of time spent digitizing in half.
 This was huge!
-Looking back at our former workflow and our former selves crouched behind the rack, these new stations were such an exciting relief.

 [Video Stations 1 and 2.
 Rack 2 is equipped with a viewing CRT for testing tapes while others are digitized.
 The gap usually holds our VCR that’s currently at the shop.]

 For the audio station we prioritized expansion.
 Audio has more flexibility when it comes to digitization with software and hardware capable of handling multiple recording channels at a time.
 Previously I’d worked on a parallel audiocassette station at the University of North Carolina Chapel Hill.
 When I came back to work at the UCLA lab, my goal was to set up a comparable station.
 Thanks to Brian Paulson, UNC Sound Preservation Engineer, for really helping me out.

 [Installing microcassettes to the audio station.]